-For this, let’s dive into the detail of MACD indicator and how it works.
+For this, let’s dive into the detail of the MACD indicator and how it works.

 MACD indicator as already discussed is a trend following indicator that is calculated by subtracting the 26-period Exponential Moving Average (EMA) from the 12-period EMA.

 The line constructed from this calculation is the MACD line.
-Now moving to the another line, the signal line that is constructing using the 9 days EMA.
+Now moving to another line, the signal line that is constructed using the 9 days EMA.

 Now what to do after getting the data of the EMA of different periods.

-Plotting these lines provides you with certain crossovers that further generates signal for buying or selling.
+Plotting these lines provides you with certain crossovers that further generate signals for buying or selling.

 To get its idea let’s have a quick glance at the image below:

 Since the MACD indicator makes use of the EMA that is plotted by considering the last closing prices of the shares and since the historical data play an important role in defining the MACD it is a lagging indicator.

 Now how this lag helps you in making a buying a selling decision, for this let’s consider the example and data provided in the image above.